Tax Helper

 Most of us pay too much tax.
 More than even the government requires.
 Which, in a highly taxed country like Canada is a LOT!

 For the first time in 1999, many Canadians were able to file 1999 tax returns over the Internet using Canada Revenue Agency's (CRA)'s Netfile service.
-If you are eligible, you will receive an access code and information with your tax return package.
-Use Netfile-approved commercial tax prep software (eg QuickTax) to complete your return, then use Netfile to transmit it.
+Use Netfile-approved commercial tax prep software to complete your return, then use Netfile to transmit it.
 Only straightforward returns can currently be netfiled.
 I am now using U-File tax prep software and find it very good.
 Nothing to pay or download till you are ready to Netfile or print.

 If you are self-employed and did not file by April 30, and owe taxes, you will not be charged a late fee (5% of the total owed) if you file before June 15.
 You will be charged interest on what you owed since April 30.
 This concession also applies also to spouses of self employed taxpayers.